bryanwilie/pick/README.md

 ## Citation

-This work is published at AACL-IJCNLP 2023 and you can find the details [in the paper](https://arxiv.org/pdf/2309.10413.pdf) (the link to AACL2023 paper is still currently not yet ready).
+This work is published at AACL-IJCNLP 2023 and you can find the details [in the paper](https://aclanthology.org/2023.ijcnlp-main.63.pdf).
 Please cite our work if you find it useful.
 ```
 @inproceedings{wilie2023pick,
   author    = {Wilie, Bryan  and  Xu, Yan  and  Chung, Willy  and